1. Skip to content

 Are US antitrust authorities finally waking up?

-In a keynote speech in January 2022, US Assistant Attorney General Jonathan Kanter of the DoJ's Antitrust Division said that in the past two decades "we have seen an evolution in industry on par with, and perhaps greater than, the industrial revolution."
+In a keynote speech in January 2022, US Assistant Attorney General Jonathan Kanter of the DoJ's Antitrust Division said that in the past two decades, "we have seen an evolution in industry on par with, and perhaps greater than, the industrial revolution."

-This has brought about "serious competition challenges," he added, because concentration has increased in "more than 75% of US industries."
+This has brought about "serious competition challenges," he added because concentration has increased in "more than 75% of US industries."
 And as more markets are dominated by large companies, he said, it has become harder for entrepreneurs and small businesses to get off the ground.
 "That is why we and our law enforcement partners are committed to using every tool available to promote competition," he added.

-The United States has a 100-year-old tradition of antitrust law, beginning as early as 1911, when the oil monopoly Standard Oil was broken up.
-According to Ulrich Müller, in the 1960s and early 1970s, there was significant scrutiny of potential monopolists which began to weaken in the 1980s through the advent of so-called neoliberal economic theory promoted by the Chicago School of Economics.
+The United States has a 100-year-old tradition of antitrust law, beginning as early as 1911 when the oil monopoly Standard Oil was broken up.
+According to Ulrich Müller, in the 1960s and early 1970s, there was significant scrutiny of potential monopolists, which began to weaken in the 1980s through the advent of the so-called neoliberal economic theory promoted by the Chicago School of Economics.
 The theory argued that high market concentration was acceptable if companies were efficient, resulting in fewer structural measures being taken.

 Still, in 1982, the telecommunications giant AT&T was broken up.
-Two decades later, Microsoft was facing as similar threat, after a 2001 court ruling ordered the software giant to be broken up for being a monopolist whose Windows operating system was tightly linked with its own browser, Internet Explorer, pushing out competitors like Netscape.
+Two decades later, Microsoft faced a similar threat after a 2001 court ruling ordered the software giant to be broken up for being a monopolist whose Windows operating system was tightly linked with its own browser, Internet Explorer, pushing out competitors like Netscape.
+Microsoft appealed and avoided the breakup but was forced to open parts of its system to competitors.

 The antitrust case against John D. Rockefeller (center) and his Standard Oil company was one of the first in the USImage: picture-alliance/AP